How Does Stress and Anxiety Cause Neck Pain?

 Get a Gentle Massage

 While you can massage your neck yourself, it is better to receive a massage from somebody else.
-Not only will you be able to fully relax your muscles in this way, but also, safe physical touch can activate the body’s “relaxation response.”5
+Not only will you be able to fully relax your muscles in this way, but also, safe physical touch can activate the body’s “relaxation response”.5

 Stretching

-Stretching your neck6 is helpful for both preventing neck pain and managing pain when it is present.
-Ideally, you should stretch your neck about once an hour – especially if you are working on a computer all day6.
+Ideally, you should stretch your neck about once an hour – especially if you are working on a computer all day.
 Once neck pain has started, stretching and strength training can help alleviate your discomfort.
 However, if your neck pain is due to a recent injury, you should wait until to start any new exercises.6

-• Lower the chin – Keeping your shoulders straight, lower your chin.
+- Lower the chin – Keeping your shoulders straight, lower your chin.
 Hold this position for 15 to 30 seconds.
 Then slowly lift your chin to your initial position.

-• Turn the head – Keeping your shoulders straight, turn your head to one side.
+- Turn the head – Keeping your shoulders straight, turn your head to one side.
 Hold this position for 15 to 30 seconds.
 Slowly return to your first position.
 Then repeat this stretch turning your head to the opposite side.

-• Tilt the head – Tilt your head, moving your ear toward your shoulder, but avoid raising your shoulder to your ear.
+- Tilt the head – Tilt your head, moving your ear toward your shoulder, but avoid raising your shoulder to your ear.
 Hold this position for 15 to 30 seconds.
 Slowly return to your starting position.
 Then repeat this stretch tilting your heading to the opposite side.

 Practice Mindfulness

 Another tip is to practice mindfulness by slowing down and paying attention to the present moment.
-Oftentimes stress is either about the past or the future, so intentionally keeping your thoughts on the present could help reduce stress and anxiety8.
+Oftentimes stress is either about the past or the future, so intentionally keeping your thoughts on the present could help reduce stress and anxiety.8

 One of the best ways to pay attention to the present moment is to introduce a meditation practice to your life.
-There are a variety of different types of meditation, but modern imaging shows9 that they can all positively affect the brain and mental health.
-Research reveals that meditation can decrease symptoms of anxiety, depression, and PTSD.9 Decreasing these symptoms should ultimately help relax the tension in your neck.2
+There are a variety of different types of meditation, but modern imaging shows that they can positively affect the brain and mental healthby decreasing symptoms of anxiety, depression, and PTSD.9

 Stop Smoking and Drinking